CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

 level of ethical approval that is required, but understanding this is a required ILO.

-## Ethics Quiz

-Can be found on the welcome page of your respective unit on blackboard.

-This year we will require **all** students to pass a short ethics quiz at the start of TB2, regardless of whether your project requires an ethics application or not.
-In fact, the main point of the training is to make sure that you can accurately tell whether your project requires a full ethics application or whether it's something that you and your supervisor can handle together.

 ## Ethics Statement

 **All projects will need an ethics statement** at the beginning of the